Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Introduction

+Cluster-tilted algebras of types $A_n$, $\tilde{A}_n$ and $D_n$ are naturally associated to triangulations of marked surfaces.
+To an (ideal) triangulation of a compact, connected, oriented Riemann surface (possibly with boundary) with a set of marked points on it, a quiver with potential has been associated in~\cite{Labardini}, linking the theory of cluster algebras associated to marked surfaces~\cite{FST} with the theory of quivers with potentials and their mutations initiated in~\cite{DWZ}.
+Any such triangulation gives rise to an algebra by considering the Jacobian algebra of the associated quiver with potential.
+In this way, the cluster-tilted algebras of type $A_n$ arise from (triangulations of) a disc with $n+3$ marked points on its boundary~\cite{CCS06a}, those of type $\tilde{A}_n$ arise from an annulus with $n$ marked points on its boundary, whereas those of type $D_n$ arise from a once-punctured disc with $n$ marked points on its boundary~\cite{Schiffler}.

+When the marked points lie entirely on the boundary (i.e.\ there are no punctures), the associated Jacobian algebras are gentle and were studied in~\cite{ABCP}.
+A derived equivalence classification of these algebras has been presented by the third author~\cite{Ladkani_gentle}, generalizing the aforementioned classifications in types $A_n$ and $\tilde{A}_n$.
+On the other hand, when the boundary of the surface is empty (so that all the marked points are punctures), the corresponding Jacobian algebras are symmetric~\cite{Ladkani_closed} and in a forthcoming paper by the third author it will be shown that they are derived equivalent.

-In the present paper we are going to address this problem for cluster-tilted algebras of Dynkin type $D_n$.
-We shall obtain a far reaching derived equivalence classification, see Theorem~\ref{t:stdder}.
-This classification is complete up to $D_{14}$, but it will turn out to be surprisingly subtle to distinguish certain of the cluster-tilted algebras up to derived equivalence.
+In the present paper we address the problem of derived equivalence classification of the cluster-tilted algebras of Dynkin type $D_n$.
+These algebras form the simplest instance of Jacobian algebras arising from triangulations of a marked surface having punctures as well as non-empty boundary.
+As one of our main results we obtain a far reaching derived equivalence classification, see Theorem~\ref{t:stdder}.
+This classification is complete for $D_n$ when $n \leq 14$, see Theorem~\ref{thm:D14}, but it will turn out to be surprisingly subtle to distinguish certain of the cluster-tilted algebras up to derived equivalence.
+Nevertheless we believe that our classification is complete also for $n \geq 15$, see Conjecture~\ref{conj:dereq} and the remark following it.

 There are two natural approaches to address derived equivalence classification problems of a given collection of algebras arising from some combinatorial data.
-The bottom-to-top approach is to systematically construct, based on the combinatorial data, derived equivalences between pairs of these algebras and then to arrange these algebras into groups where any two algebras are related by a sequence of such derived equivalences.
-The top-to-bottom approach is to divide the algebras into equivalence classes according to some invariants of derived equivalence, so that algebras belonging to different classes are not derived equivalent.
+The \emph{top-down} approach is to divide these algebras into equivalence classes according to some invariants of derived equivalence, so that algebras belonging to different classes are not derived equivalent.
+The \emph{bottom-up} approach is to systematically construct, based on the combinatorial data, tilting complexes yielding derived equivalences between pairs of these algebras and then to arrange these algebras into groups where any two algebras are related by a sequence of such derived equivalences.
 To obtain a complete derived equivalence classification one has to combine these approaches and hope that the two resulting partitions of the entire collection of algebras coincide.